beancount/ledger2beancount/docs/features.md

 # Features

-The majority of features from ledger are supported by ledger2beancount.
+The majority of features from [ledger](https://ledger-cli.org/) and [hledger](https://hledger.org/) are supported by ledger2beancount.

 ## Fully supported